material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 5: Executors execute Plans

-The Runtime is now expected to send relevant events to the Executor.
+The Runtime is now expected to send relevant events to each Executor instance.

+Executors are often provided with the Plans that caused their creation.
+This allows the Executor to translate specific Plans in to actionable logic.

 Some Executors require an `update` event.
 This event is called many times per second.
 The Executor can apply the perceived change in time to some internal progress